ZhenrongShen/CellGAN/README.md

 ## Reproducing Experiments
 ### Data Preparation
-- Split your images into different subdirectories in `DATAROOT` according to the cell types, and prepare a `img_list.txt`.
-The data directory structure should be prepared as in the following example:
+- In `DATAROOT`, split your images into different subdirectories according to the cell types and prepare a `img_list.txt`.

+- The directory structure of `DATAROOT` should be prepared as in the following example:

 ```
 DATAROOT